Trending

 Transparency builds trust.
 Be forthcoming with your employees about company goals, successes, and challenges.
 To be sure, transparency does not require that all members of an organization receive all information all of the time.
 On the contrary, this can lead to information overload wherein relevant details get lost or ignored.
 Rather, transparency is about creating a culture of honesty and accountability.
 Leadership can model the accountability they wish to see from employees by discussing pain points and what is being done to fix them, and by soliciting input from all levels of the organization.

-Recognition Center - LumApps
+Recognition Center Lumapps

 Highlight Individual Achievements and Contributions